Set up your development environment

 - uses: actions/checkout@v3

-- uses: grafana/plugin-actions/build-plugin@release
+- uses: grafana/plugin-actions/build-plugin@main

 with: